zonneplan/KiBot/README.md

 **X** is the pattern to expand.

 You can also use text variables (introduced in KiCad 6).
 To expand a text variable use `${VARIABLE}`.
+In addition you can also use environment variables, defined in your OS shell or defined in the `global` section.

 #### Default *dir* option